Vegan Seitan Tikka Masala:

 My Vegan Seitan Tikka Masala:

 Making this vegan seitan tikka masala is so so easy that you will want to make it every other weekend or whenever you wish to enjoy some comfort food.
 Don’t want to eat this with rice or watching your carb intake?
 Eat this with cauliflower rice.
 It tastes heavenly with those chewy, semi-cooked cauli rice.

 Seitan is definitely a distant cousin of chicken.
 I mean how can it taste and feel so similar to chicken?
 I have no idea.
 I make a huge batch of seitan and refrigerate it for a week or two.
 It’s a good source of protein that you can use in stir fry, curries, meatless patties and in many more meat-less cooking.

 The tikka marinade:

-- Vegan yogurt, curry paste (next recipe on the blog, stay tuned), lime juice, red chili powder and tandoori spices, and freshly made ginger garlic paste.
+- Vegan yogurt, curry paste (click here for curry paste recipe), lime juice, red chili powder and tandoori spices, and freshly made ginger garlic paste.
 Yes, that’s all you need.

 - The marinade is so easy and quick, you can even keep it refrigerated for days and add the ginger garlic paste just before using.

 - I prefer keeping the seitan in the marinade for a few hours, or sometimes overnight in the refrigerator.
 But, I have also used seitan that are in the marinade for just 10 minutes, and it works perfectly fine.